bizrateinsights/bri-gtm-buyer-template/README.md

-# Bizrate Insights GTM community gallery templates
+# Bizrate Insights GTM community gallery template: Buyer Survey Solution
-In this repository are a collection of BRI Google Tag Manager custom templates.
+This repository holds the BRI Google Tag Manager custom template for rendering Point of Sale invitations for merchants.

-# Summary List of Templates
-### Buyer Survey Solution
-This template is used to render POS invitations.

 # Instructions
 To import a template file into your Google Tag Manager container, follow these steps: